sttp/Specification/Sections/U-TLS.md

 * `EncryptKeyHash` - A SHA-256 hash of the public key that was used to encrypt `Secret`.
 Since decrypting an RSA is expensive, it's important to know if the public keys match before attempting the decryption.
 It also allows the receiver to search for the valid key if multiple keys are active.
 * `SignKeyHash` - A SHA-256 hash of the public key that can be used to verify the signature.
 When looking up this public key, it is important to verify the source information of this key because it alone identifies who generated these encryption credentials.
 * `Secret` - RSA with OAEP-SHA1 padding encrypted `Secret Data` using the receiver's public key.
 See section below for details about `Secret Data`.
 * `Signature` - SHA512-RSA-PPS digital signature of entire packet minus the signature length.
 (Using the senders's private key).
+Note, the length of the signature is implied using the UDP packet size in the UDP header.

-> :information_source: Since the SignatureLength is not signed, it is important to validate all bytes of the Signature.
+> :information_source: It is important to validate all bytes of the Signature.
 Signatures are not truncated.

 > :information_source: Note: Sending a `Key Packet` is optional.
 However, other means outside of this protocol defintion must exist to provide this data to receivers, otherwise no one will be able to decrypt the stream.
 One example could be: a key management server exists on the outside, and only it receives a unicast message of the cipher key, then recievers will connect to it to get the curent cipher information, while the `Data Packet` is broadcast to the entire network.